tamu-datathon-org/giovanni/my-turborepo/apps/event-website/public/challenges/msy.md

 The **Mai Shan Yun Inventory Intelligence Challenge** invites you to design and build an interactive dashboard that transforms raw restaurant data into actionable intelligence.

-You’ll be working with a real dataset from **Mai Shan Yun**, including monthly purchase logs, ingredient usage, shipment details, and menu item sales trends.
+You'll be working with a real dataset from **Mai Shan Yun**, including monthly purchase logs, ingredient usage, shipment details, and menu item sales trends.

 **Your mission:** Help the restaurant optimize its inventory — minimizing waste, avoiding shortages, and predicting what to restock and when.